 With automatic weapons, snares and poison, poachers are decimating wildlife populations.
 They target big cats for their skins, claws, teeth and other body parts, which are sold on the illegal wildlife market.
 But we're fighting back.
 Panthera is on the front lines of the fight against poaching, and our revolutionary PoacherCam is at the heart of these crucial law enforcement efforts.

-Starting in 2008, we produced wildlife monitoring devices called PantheraCams, which have evolved into the groundbreaking PoacherCam, a motion-triggered camera that can instantly distinguish between people and animals — the world’s first camera to do so.
+Starting in 2008, we produced wildlife monitoring devices called PantheraCams, which have evolved into the groundbreaking PoacherCam, a motion-triggered camera that can immediately distinguish between humans and wildlife — the world's first camera to do so.
 Additionally, the PoacherCam feeds image data directly to SMART.

 With an invisible infrared flash, the PoacherCam covertly captures human activities and sends images and locations to law enforcement officials in real-time via wireless networks.
 This trailblazing technology enables law enforcement officials and site security experts to identify, capture and prosecute poachers, saving the lives of big cats around the world.